carpentries-incubator/geospatial-python/episodes/03-crs.md

 * [Choosing the Right Map Projection.](https://source.opennews.org/en-US/learning/choosing-right-map-projection/)
 * [Video](https://www.youtube.com/embed/KUF_Ckv8HbE) highlighting how map projections can make continents seems proportionally larger or smaller than they actually are.
-* [The True size](https://www.thetruesize.com/) An intuitive webmap that allows you to drag countries to another place in the webmercator projection.
+* [The True size](https://www.thetruesize.com/) An intuitive webmap that allows you to compare the actual size of countries by dragging them to another place in the webmercator projection.
 :::

 :::keypoints
 - All geospatial datasets (raster and vector) are associated with a specific coordinate reference system.
 - A coordinate reference system includes datum, projection, and additional parameters specific to the dataset.
-- All maps are distored because of the projection.
+- All maps are distorted because of the projection.
 :::